 At the beginning of the second year and during the next years, the price shall be revised on an annual base (increase or decrease), prior request from one of the parts at least three months before the contract anniversary.

-Price revision is determined by the formula below and using the trend on the base of the Indice Harmonizado de Preços ao Consumidior (IHPC) in Mozambique.
+Price revision is determined by the formula below and using the trend on the base of the Indice Harmonizado de Preços ao Consumidor (IHPC) in Mozambique.

 Revision shall be calculated in accordance with the following formula: